 - This article on EU labelling requirements for cosmetics is for informational purposes only and does not constitute as legal advice.
-If you are a maker or supplier and have any queries about what is legally required on labels in the UK/EU, it would be best to consult with a lawyer who understands cosmetic law.
+If you are a maker or supplier and have any queries about what is legally required on labels in the UK/EU, it would be best to consult with a lawyer or an organisation who understands cosmetic law.

 - EU labelling requirements for cosmetics as per the Cosmetic Products (Safety) Regulations 2008.